Home · Property management · Renting out a new build

 A free, no-obligation pre-build rental appraisal from an award-winning Perth property manager.
 No lock-in contracts.
 No pressure.
 Just an honest conversation about what your new build could achieve.

+Written by Daria Tedling, Director and Licensee of Local Property Partners, REIWA 2025 Residential Property Manager of the Year and a 2026 REIA National Awards for Excellence Finalist.
 This guide provides general information for Perth investors building or buying a new investment property.
 It is not legal, tax, financial or building advice and should not be relied on as a substitute for professional advice tailored to your specific circumstances.

 For legal questions about WA tenancy or building law, consult a qualified solicitor or contact Consumer Protection WA.
 For tax and depreciation questions, speak with a registered tax agent or your accountant.
 For building defects and warranty matters, contact Building and Energy at the Department of Energy, Mines, Industry Regulation and Safety.
 Information is current as at the date of publication and may change.
-Always confirm compliance and contractual requirements specific to your property before listing.